Academic Policies

 Students may declare a minor through Albert.
 To declare a double major outside the Tisch School of the Arts, students should fill out the Declaration of a Second Major form, then meet with an advisor from the second department to review and complete the form.
 The completed form should be submitted to the primary department.
 Students who wish to complete a double major in another department within the Tisch School of the Arts must complete the Tisch Double Major Application.
 The number of double majors within the Tisch School of the Arts is limited.
 Double majors in two production departments are not permitted.

 Some course work done to satisfy requirements of the second major or minor may occasionally be used toward degree requirements of the primary department; e.g., psychology courses from a second major in psychology might be applicable toward the social science portion of your TSOA general education requirement.
+No student may double count more than two courses between two majors, and no more than one course may be double counted between a major and a minor.
 Additionally, in planning a second major or minor(s), students should take into consideration the effect on financial aid and added time.

 Studying Away from the NYU Campus